Eredrim/pvparena/doc/goals/playerlives.md

 ## Config settings

-- `plives` \- the amount of lives a player has before being removed out of the arena (default: 3)
+- `playerlives.plives` \- the amount of lives a player has before being removed out of the arena (default: 3)